datajoint/element-interface/docs/src/concepts.md

 one or more root directories in the user's config, and extrapolating from a relative path at runtime.

 `utils.ingest_csv_to_table` is used across workflow examples to ingest from sample data from local CSV files into sets of manual tables.
 While researchers may wish to manually insert for day-to-day operations, it helps to have a more complete dataset when learning how to use various Elements.

+`str_to_bool` converts a set of strings to boolean True or False.
+This is implemented as the equivalent item in Python's `distutils` will be removed in future versions.

+`insert1_skip_full_duplicates` is a utility for inserting into parameter set lookup tables.
+It is often cumbersome to carry many primary keys across table inheritance, especially when analysis methods have many unique parameters.
+Instead, these items can be collapsed into a unique identifier.
+This function is useful for inserting into parameter sets, as it checks for both the existence of a current matching entry, and for a match across all secondary attributes.

 ### Suite2p